jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 - Still struggled with cats (24.88% F1-score), suggesting this class is inherently challenging
 - Early stopping triggered after 50 iterations

 Looking at both models, it's clear the neural network does a much better job with these complex images, even when converted to grayscale.
-It's interesting that cats were consistently the hardest class for both models to identify - probably because cats have more varied poses and appearances than other classes.
-I noticed vehicles (cars, trucks, ships) were the easiest to classify across both models, which makes sense since they have more consistent shapes and features.
-This pattern suggests that object distinctiveness matters more than the actual complexity of the object when it comes to classification performance.
+It's interesting that cats were consistently the hardest class for both models to identify.
+I noticed vehicles (cars, trucks, ships) were the easiest to classify across both models.

 ## Requirements